flesler/mcp-tasks/README.md

 ## 🤖 **AI Integration Tips**

-To encourage the AI to use these tools, you can start with a prompt like:
+To encourage the AI to use these tools, you can start with a prompt like the following, with any path you want with .md (recommended), .json, .yml:

-"Use mcp-tasks tools to track our work"
+"Use mcp-tasks tools to track our work in path/to/tasks.md"

 ## 🔧 **Installation Examples**